Mark-a-Hamilton/Cyber-Care/README.md

-# 🌐 Cyber Care Model
+view# 🌐 Cyber Care Model

 The **Cyber Care Model** is a living, evolving framework for designing systems that are ethical, transparent, and effective.
 Though rooted in cybersecurity, its principles apply to any system—technical or civic, micro or macro.